How to Establish Tax Residency in Cyprus

 Cyprus Tax Residency Application Process

 Cyprus has several pathways to residency.
-Below, we’ll provide the basic details for each program to help you decide which route is best.
+Below, we’ll provide the basic details for gaining residence by forming a company.
 Although the process sounds complicated, you don’t have to go through it alone.
-Check out our services and let us handle the hard work for you.

-1. Cyprus Tax Resident by Company Formation:
+Cyprus Tax Resident by Company Formation

 There’s no need to worry about transferring all your business activities to Cyprus.
 In fact, we don’t recommend you transfer anything near the majority if your current business structure is tax-optimised.